Sometimes when I’m in the office taking phone calls, a caller asks how do they know if a contractor is qualified to work on their home.

 There are just not enough hours in a contractor’s day sometimes.
 This is a constant issue our company deals with when we are asked to honor other contractor’s warranties.

 That is the beauty of a full customer service oriented shop like Minneapolis Saint Paul Plumbing Heating Air.
-We have all Nate certified technicians (See Video), a Plumbing Department, a Air Conditioning, Furnace, Mini-Split & Boiler Service Only Department, and a Furnace, Air Conditioner, Mini-Split and Boiler Install Department.
+We have all NATE-certified technicians (See Video), a plumbing department, air conditioning, furnace, mini-split and boiler service/install department.

-If you’re looking for piece of mind, who would you trust with your Heating and Cooling needs?
+If you’re looking for peace of mind, who would you trust with your heating and cooling needs?